NEI-AAUAV/Platform/frontend/src/Assets/README.md

 {
     "id": "objectId",           // automatic generated ID
     "name": "string",
-    "nickname": "string|null",  // useful and only provided for people who are more easily recognized by their nickname "email": "string|null",
+    "email": "string|null",
     "nmec": "int|null",
     "sex": "string",            // gender: "M"ale or "F"emale